 This is a very creative use of brick as a walkway.
-It’s inviting, yet casual and brings a lot of color to an otherwise normal garden.
+It’s inviting yet casual and brings a lot of color to an otherwise normal garden.

-Another of these garden path ideas mixes a beautiful color scheme but transitions with textures in the stone and rock surrounding and very minimal plantings.
+Another of these garden path ideas mixes a beautiful color scheme but transitions with textures in the bluestone and rock surrounding and very minimal plantings.
 The path makes you feel as if you’re in nature but not totally abandoned.

 This shows off how to have an aesthetically pleasing garden bed.
 The natural walkway is a perfect accent that makes it feel like you’re really walking through a forest.
 The crushed rock provides a “crunch” with each step!